GiancarlosIO/generate-next-app/readme.md

 Just a wrapper on top of create-next-app cli to create nextjs applications with my own custom packages and configurations.
 This CLI creates a custom nextjs app with the following features:
-* Graphql support integration with react-query
+* Graphql support integrated with react-query and Graphql Codegen
 * TailwindCSS with a custom configuration and optimization.
 * Nprogress integrated to improve ux in page transitions
 * Prettier formatter integrated with eslint